 Clean the potato by washing and scrubbing it under cold water.
-Use a vegetable brush to get the dirt that doesn't wash away easily on its own.
-Dry the potatoes gently with a clean towel.
+Use a vegetable brush to get the dirt that doesn't wash away easily on its own — no need to use soap, according to the USDA.

 Stab the potato on all sides with a fork to create a series of holes in the skin.
 These holes help create an even cooking process and prevent a potato explosion by helping the steam escape.

 Spread a thin layer of butter on the skin of the potato and then sprinkle it with salt.
 If you want to cut back on the calories in your baked potato, opt for a lower-fat butter substitute or do without the butter completely.

 Layer two pieces of aluminum foil to create a durable cooking pouch for your potato.
 Wrap the potato tightly inside the two layers of foil.

 Make sure not to poke holes in the aluminum foil.
 "From a food-safety perspective, you don't want to wrap [the potatoes] in foil and then poke them, as you could end up lodging small pieces of aluminum foil in the potato," Brooking says.

 5. Bury the Potatoes in the Hot Coals